mariushobbhahn/mariushobbhahn.github.io/_posts/2021-05-10-chronic_pain_cause_area.md

 #### Scale

 We estimate the scale to be medium or large.
 The prevalence of CP is somewhere between 5 and 50 percent of the population depending on the region and subgroup.
 This is more than most other health conditions but is partly explained by CP being a superset for different kinds of pain.
 The effects on one individual range from constantly annoying to very devastating pain (e.g. a nearly constant 10/10 on the pain scale).
-Especially in developing or emerging countries the prevalence and intensity of chronic pain is high among the poor and uneducated (TODO: cite township, Iran, and Brazil studies).
+Especially in developing or emerging countries the prevalence and intensity of chronic pain is high among the poor and uneducated ([21](#References), [20](#References), [15](#References), [15](#References), [16](#References), [24](#References)).
 The alleviation or mitigation of that pain would, with high probability, be a major life improvement for them.

 #### Neglectedness